Students with Learning Disabilities

 For college students with dyslexia or other print related learning disabilities, reading is not automatic and fluid particularly when under time pressures.
 Difficulties are liable to be linked to slow reading rates and misreading what is written due to transposing of letters and skipping words altogether.
 Because of slow reading rates, it may take students with reading related disabilities longer than their colleagues to read books and articles, to locate a word in a dictionary, to find a passage that is part of a play and other writing, or to find their place in a scientific or mathematical table.
-With certain subject areas, these students may have more problems comprehending what is written in their texts, on the blackboard, in a test, or even in their own notes.
-Retaining the information that is read is therefore more difficult.
 A student with reading related learning disabilities may be especially concerned when he or she has large volumes of printed material to read or is under pressure to complete an examination.
-Some students with reading disabilities may find improvement in both reading speed and comprehension if their texts are changed into an alternative format (i.e. electronic format).
-This reformatting can allow students who qualify for the service to take information in through two channels or senses (visual reading and auditory processing).
-A student with reading disabilities may wish to contact a staff member at the Office of Disability Services (ODS) to determine whether or not they qualify for and could benefit from this service.
+Students with reading disabilities may find improvement in both reading speed and comprehension if their texts are changed into an alternative format (i.e. electronic format).

 Some college students with learning disabilities have problems communicating effectively through writing.
 Whether these difficulties are related to dyslexia or to the physical act of printing or writing (dysgraphia), the outcome is likely to manifest itself in written work that appears careless.
 Although it is appropriate not to lower academic standards, it can be helpful to understand that students with documented written language disabilities usually put equal or greater effort into their writing than do students who do not have disabilities.
 It may also help to know the types of errors you may encounter as you work with students who have written language disabilities.
 Sentences are sometimes incomplete with essential words and phrases missing.
 The organization of the paper can be choppy, jumping from one idea to the next and back again.
 Vocabulary used may be less sophisticated than expected for college level work.
 The student may have difficulty monitoring his or her writing for errors in spelling, grammar, word order and word endings, subject-verb agreement, punctuation, and paragraph formation.
 Handwriting can be poorly formed or illegible with letters and words being unevenly spaced on the page.
 Students with writing disabilities sometimes use a mixture of printed and cursive writing and upper and lower case letters in the same document.